grnet/ansible-inventory-server/README.md

 The following steps are required for creating a dynamic AWX inventory for Juju machines:

-- Under tab "Credential Types", create a new type of credentials.
-Choose "Juju Credentials" as name.
+- Under tab `Credential Types`, create a new type of credentials.
+Choose `Juju Credentials` as name.
 Use [this Input Configuration][1] and [this Injector Configuration][2].
 Save the new credentials type.
-- Under "Resources/Credentials", create new credentials of type "Juju Credentials".
+- Under `Resources/Credentials`, create new credentials of type `Juju Credentials`.
 Fill in with the information of your Juju deployment.
-- Under "Resources/Inventory Scripts" create a new inventory script, and in the "Custom Script" section paste the contents of [the inventory script][3].
+- Under `Resources/Inventory Scripts` create a new inventory script, and in the `Custom Script` section paste the contents of [the inventory script][3].
 - Optionally, edit the script file to suit your specific deployment needs.
-- Under "Resources/Inventories" create a new Inventory.
+- Under `Resources/Inventories` create a new Inventory.
-- Open the new inventory, go to the "Sources" tab, and click add.
-Choose "Custom Script" as inventory source type.
+- Open the new inventory, go to the `Sources` tab, and click add.
+Choose `Custom Script` as inventory source type.
 Choose your inventory script, and include the Juju Credentials you created on the second step.
 - Save configuration, then click Refresh.
 You should be seeing your Juju machines appearing under your Inventory.

-You are now able to use this Inventory in order to execute your Ansible Playbooks.
+You are now able to use this inventory with your Ansible Playbooks.

 The process for MaaS machines is the same.
-Simple use the appropriate MaaS files instead.
+Simply use the appropriate MaaS files instead.

 [1]: ./awx/creds_juju_input.yaml "Juju Credentials Input Configuration"